-Under the direction of Ohio's CCMEP blueprint, targeted youth are described as individuals enrolled in secondary education, between the ages of 16 to 21 who are seeking assistance in achieving academic success and are Workforce Investment and

-Opportunity Act (WIOA) and/or Temporary Assistance for Needy Families (TANF) eligible.
-Bidders must provide specific details about their ability to provide quality services in career counseling and exploration, connections to - and management of quality work experiences, addressing barriers and the ability to effectively manage the input of information into the state-required database, known as the Advancement through Resources, Information and Employment Services (ARIES) system.
+Under the direction of Ohio's CCMEP blueprint, targeted youth are described as individuals between the ages of 16 to 24 who are unemployed, underemployed, disengaged from the educational system and are Workforce Investment and Opportunity Act (WIOA) and/or Temporary Assistance for Needy Families (TANF) eligible.
+Bidders must provide specific details about their ability to provide quality services in career counseling and exploration, connections to quality work experiences, addressing barriers and the ability to effectively manage the input of information into the state-required database, known as the Advancement through Resources, Information and Employment Services (ARIES) system.